Click here for a pdf of this statement.

 Over our more than 125 year history Avon has served as an agent of positive change for critical issues, including women's empowerment, human rights, environmental sustainability, diversity, animal welfare and much more.
 When faced with challenging situations around the world, our commitment is to remain in the countries affected and work to bring about change, such as the acceptance of non-animal testing methods.
 Abandoning a market does not help bring about a solution.

-For example, we are encouraged to see that China recently eliminated the animal testing requirement for certain products.
+For example, we are encouraged to see that China recently revised testing requirement for certain products.

 4. What is Avon doing globally to address this issue?